It's also used to treat infections such as:

-Keep taking the medicine, but tell your doctor if the side effects bother you or don't go away:
+Keep taking the medicine, but tell your doctor if the side effects bother you or do not go away.

-- pale poo with dark pee, yellow skin or the whites of your eyes turn yellow (this can be a warning sign of liver problems)
+- you have dark pee, the whites of your eyes turn yellow or your skin turns yellow (this may be less obvious on brown or black skin) – this can be a sign of liver problems

 - your skin becomes very sensitive to the sun